scottwiles/salary_prediction/README.md

 ![salary vs major distribution](./img/salary-vs-major-distribution.jpg)

-It is also apparent here that the dataset contains far more examples of `degree` being `NONE`, than any of the other levels.
+It is also apparent here that the dataset contains far more examples of `major` being `NONE`, than any of the other levels.

 **Salary vs Industry and Major**